shamik394/dse511_final_project/README.md

 Part A: I gathered data for this section from two key sources:

-Note 1: Apollo 13 by Jim Lovell, the mission’s Commander, and coauthor Jeffrey Kluger.
+- Apollo 13 by Jim Lovell, the mission’s Commander, and coauthor Jeffrey Kluger.

-Note 2: A Man on the Moon: The Voyages of the Apollo Astronauts by Andrew Chaikin.
+-  A Man on the Moon: The Voyages of the Apollo Astronauts by Andrew Chaikin.

-Note 3: I can provide the specific pages in the books that support my data if needed.
+-  I can provide the specific pages in the books that support my data if needed.

 Part B: Hypothetical data